rife2/rife2/README.md

 # Welcome

-RIFE2 is a full-stack, no-declaration, framework to quickly and effortlessly create web applications with modern Java.
+RIFE2 is a full-stack, no-declaration framework for building web applications in plain, type-safe Java.

 RIFE2 is built on the foundations of the original RIFE framework that was popular from 2002-2010.
 Since then, the world and Java have changed and many of